About Plan Strong™

 —Jake Garcia, SFG II, 2015 Fall TSC Men’s Elite Runner up

-My deadlift from 420 to an easy 440 in 4 weeks.
+My deadlift went from 420 to an easy 440 in 4 weeks.
 This program was simply more enjoyable.
 The constant waviness in the loads, sets, reps, etc. allowed me to focus purely on the technique of the lift rather than the weight on the bar.
 As far as straight results go—no other program has yielded that much success in such a short amount of time.
 My student Akira, an experienced 145-pound lifter improved his bench press from 275 to 300.

 —Chris Abbott, SFG II

-My students’ results: Ward Hamilton’s deadlift from 420 to 535lbs.; Colin Barden’s weighted pullup from 70 to 115lbs. in 3 months.
+My students’ results: Ward Hamilton’s deadlift went from 420 to 535lbs.; Colin Barden’s weighted pullup from 70 to 115lbs. in 3 months.
 Far and away the best programming methodology I’ve used.